Did you know that you can do many things with keyboard shortcuts? Try them out, and discover how much quicker you can get things done.

 Open any menu item using the Alt key

 For example, to open the Paladin Webinars from the Help menu, press the Alt key and then press the H key (abbreviated as Alt+H).
-Use the down arrow key to select Paladin Webinars and then press Enter.
+Use the down arrow key to select Paladin Webinars and press Enter.

 More Alt+ keyboard shortcuts